TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Related work

-For the first time statistical approach to learning a branching rule was applied in \cite{Khalil2016}.
-Authors used SVM \cite{cortes1995support} to predict the variable ranking of an expert for a single task instance.
+For the first time, a statistical approach to learning a branching rule was applied in \cite{Khalil2016}.
+The authors used a Support Vector Machine (SVM) \cite{cortes1995support} to predict an expert's variable ranking for a single task instance.
 Later works \cite{khalil_2017} and \cite{selsam_2019} proposed methods based on Graph Convolutional Networks (GCNN) \cite{GCNN} to find an approximate solution of combinatorial tasks.
-In \cite{gasse_2019}, authors used the same neural network architecture to imitate Strong Branching heuristic in sophisticated SCIP solver \cite{scip}.
-The imitation learning agent can not produce trees shorter than the expert, however, it solves the variable selection task much faster, especially if running on GPU, thereby speeding up the whole B\&B algorithm significantly.
-In \cite{hybrid}, authors investigate the choice of the model architecture and propose a hybrid model which combines the expressive power of GCNN with the computational efficiency of multi-layer perceptrons.
-Despite the time performance increase, imitation learning agents can not lead to better heuristics.
+In \cite{gasse_2019}, the authors applied the same neural network architecture to imitate the Strong Branching heuristic in the sophisticated SCIP solver \cite{scip}.
+The imitation learning agent cannot produce trees shorter than those produced by the expert.
+However, it solves the variable selection task much faster, especially when running on a GPU (Graphical Processing Unit), thereby significantly speeding up the entire B\&B algorithm.
+In \cite{hybrid}, the authors examined architecture choices and proposed a hybrid model that combines the expressive power of GCNNs with the computational efficiency of multi-layer perceptrons.
+Despite the decrease in running time, such imitation learning cannot lead to better heuristics.
+In \cite{DBLP:conf/iclr/ZhangOYGSGDY24}, the authors propose a hybrid RL-based approach to collect training data for an imitation learning agent, which bridges the gap between reinforcement and imitation learning methods.